 - Doesn’t work in China or the UAE

-BEST BUDGET VPN:Cyberghost is great for beginners.
+EASY TO USE:Cyberghost is great for beginners.
 Great privacy, zero logs and DNS leak protection.
 Unblocks Spotify and most other popular video streaming sites.
-45-day money back guarantee.
+45-day money-back guarantee.

 Read our full review of CyberGhost.